 An open-source Medical Physics python library with a focus on being a place to share, review, improve, and transparently learn off of each other’s code.
-It is an open-source library of tools that we all have access to.
 It is inspired by the collaborative work of our physics peers in astronomy and their Astropy Project.
 PyMedPhys is available on PyPI and GitHub.

 PyMedPhys is currently within the